Your F3 Options Explained

 🤷 What to expect

 Research fellowships tend to be more heavily involved in research than clinical work.
-These can sometimes contribute towards a qualification in research, like a Masters or PhD, depending on the role advertised.
+These can sometimes contribute towards a qualification, like a Masters or PhD, depending on the role advertised.

 ✅ Pros

-You’ll also be given a study budget in most cases, and study leave for any educational activities you think are relevant to your job, like conferences or extra courses.
+In most cases, you’ll be given a study budget and study leave for any educational activities relevant to your job like conferences or courses.
+Documenting these opportunities into your portfolio will increase your chances of getting into your chosen specialty training.

 ⛔️ Cons

-You’ll need to check the contract carefully, as sometimes you can be put on the old contract which may come with less pay and different rules on things like rest periods compared to the trainees on the new contract.
+You’ll need to check your contract carefully, as sometimes you may be put on the old contract with less pay and different rules for things like rest periods compared to trainees on the new contract.

 Option 3: Take a Trust Grade Post